SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

         question: |
           Why invest in overseas listed shares?
       - answer: >-
-          Snowball Securities doesn’t hold the shares bought by clients and clients’ money is kept in trust accounts which are regulated by the US Securities and Exchange Commission.
-The role of the SEC is to protect investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.
+          Snowball doesn’t hold the shares bought by clients and clients’ money is kept in trust accounts which are regulated by the US Securities and Exchange Commission.
+The role of the SEC is to protect investors;
+          maintain fair, orderly, and efficient markets; and facilitate capital formation.
 The SEC strives to promote a market environment that is worthy of the public's trust.

           If we decide to cease operations, we would give clients significant notice to sell or get their money out, or to transfer their shares to a different broker.
-        question: What happens if Snowball Securities goes under?
+        question: What happens if Snowball goes under?
       - answer: >-
-          All new accounts with Snowball Securities are defaulted as “Reg T” accounts, that is, the most leverage ratio within a day is 4x for US stocks trading.
+          All new accounts with Snowball are defaulted as “Reg T” accounts, that is, the most leverage ratio within a day is 4x for US stocks trading.
           For example, the investor has 10,000 USD initial margin in the account, and he is able to finance 30,000 USD in maximum and that makes up to 40,000 USD in total to be trading from.
 At the end of trading time of the day, the margin funding will be recalled, and the investor needs to make sure the leverage is repaid down to the overnight limit by then.
 For overnight funding, the most leverage ratio is 2x for US stocks.
 Therefore, the investor must sell some stocks before 3:50pm US ET and repay the margin funding down to 10,000